Look at Your Game, Girl

 "Look at Your Game, Girl" is a song written by Charles Manson from his album Lie: The Love and Terror Cult (1970).
-A folk rock and psychedelic folk ballad about an insane woman, the song was included on a tape that Manson sent to record companies.
+A folk rock and psychedelic folk ballad about a confused young woman, the song was included on a tape that Manson sent to record companies.
 His version of the song received mostly positive reviews from critics, who felt that the track had musical merit and drew connections between its lyrics and the ways in which Manson manipulated his followers.

 After Axl Rose was introduced to Lie: The Love and Terror Cult, Guns N' Roses released a cover of "Look at Your Game, Girl" on their album "The Spaghetti Incident?"
 (1993).
 The Guns N' Roses version of the song is a lounge music ballad with acoustic guitar and congas in its instrumentation that features elements of Brazilian and Caribbean music.
 The band's cover of the track was negatively reviewed by critics, who felt it was in poor taste.
-Guns N' Roses' decision to cover the song sparked considerable controversy, as some worried that Manson could profit off of the song.
+Guns N' Roses' decision to cover the song sparked considerable controversy, as some worried that Manson could profit off the song.
 Ultimately, Manson's royalties from the cover were assigned to Bartek Frykowski, the son of Manson victim Voytek Frykowski, and the controversy did not hurt sales of "The Spaghetti Incident?".